ThinkR-open/fusen/README.md

 follow this guide : [‘Rmd first’: When development starts with documentation](https://rtask.thinkr.fr/when-development-starts-with-documentation/) After that, you need to move your functions and scripts in the correct place.
-Let {fusen} do that for you!
+Let {fusen} do that for you\!

 {fusen} is first addressed to people who never wrote a package before but know how to write a Rmarkdown file.
 Understanding package infrastructure and correctly settling it can be frightening.
-This package may help them do the first step!
+This package may help them do the first step\!

 {fusen} is also addressed to more advanced developers who are fed up with switching between R files, tests files, vignettes.
 In particular,